JudeSahabandu/kickstarter-analysis/README.md

 - It is evident that campaigns with lower goals tend to have a higher success rate.
 Where almost 3 out of 4 campaigns ended up being successful where the campaign goal was below 5000.
 - Half the total campaigns for plays tend to have a campaign goal below 5000, which may indicate most creators are targeting a 5000 budget or are confident that a play can be funded with a budget of 5000.

+---
+## Limitations & Recommended Analysis
+---
+### Outcomes based on launch date

+It is clear that success based on launch date is more evident in the months of May/June/July, which coincide with late Spring and early Summer in the Northern Hemisphere.
+It is important to determine if the inverse is seen in the Southern Hemisphere to understand the impact of seasonality and to assess if the tropical regions cave a consistent success rate as they are not impacted by seasonality.

+### Outcomes based on goals

+Further understanding of regional impact is important.
+Success rate based on campaign goal will change by country, as disposable incomes will vary from country to country.
+For example, a country with lower disposable income may have a lower campaign success goal threshold when compared to that of a country with higher disposable income.